Roofing Services in Sacramento, California

 While Sacramento proper faces moderate wildfire risk, foothill communities in the metro like Folsom, Loomis, Granite Bay, and El Dorado Hills sit within or adjacent to wildland-urban interface zones with elevated fire danger.
 California's Title 24 building code requires all new and replacement roofs to meet Class A fire resistance standards.
 Additionally, cool roof requirements mandate minimum aged solar reflectance and thermal emittance levels for both steep-slope and low-slope roofs, which affects material selection and cost for any Sacramento roof replacement.

-Don't wait for a small problem to become a big one.
-Call now and we'll connect you with a licensed Sacramento roofing pro.
+Don't wait for a small problem to become a bigger repair.
+Call now to request a connection to an independent Sacramento roofing provider.

 Do not climb onto a damaged roof, especially during Sacramento's wet winter storms.
 Check from inside your attic for daylight shining through, wet insulation, or active water dripping.
 Place buckets under active leaks and move valuables and electronics away from affected areas.